State Estimation

 Returns

-The function returns an abstract type Island, containing information about the islands:
+The function returns an Island type, containing information about the islands:

-• island: a list enumerating observable islands with indices of buses;
+• island: List enumerating observable islands with indices of buses.

-• bus: the positions of buses in relation to each island;
+• bus: Positions of buses in relation to each island.

 system = powerSystem("case14.h5")